Jon Bevan

 Jonathan Paul Bevan (born 20 June 1967) is an English professional golfer.
 He was captain of the victorious 2015 Great Britain and Ireland PGA Cup team.

+Professional career

-Bevan won the Sunderland of Scotland Masters at Irvine in 2001, finishing four strokes ahead of Colin Gillies.
+In 2001, Bevan won the Sunderland of Scotland Masters at Irvine, finishing four strokes ahead of Colin Gillies.
 The event was reduced to 54 holes after the final round was abandoned because of strong winds.